Jumitti/MacMenu-qBittorrent/README.md

 - Runs natively on macOS as a menu bar application.
 - Connects to qBittorrent Web UI via `qbittorrent-api`.
-- Displays all active torrents with progress percentages in the menu bar.
+- Displays all active torrents with progress percentages **and many other stuff** in the menu bar.
+- Configuration displaying
 - Auto-refreshes torrent status at configurable intervals.
 - Configurable connection parameters (host, port, username, password).
 - Simple and clean UI using `rumps`.